NIKT-UDIT/udit/udit-cfp.md

 Such abstract-only presentations are appropriate both for *work in progress*, and for *challenges* where the author invites input to concrete problems in their own teaching or educational design.
+Abstracts accepted this year are particularly welcome as full papers next year.

 **TODO** posters